Skip to content

 Key Differences

-AspectJsonResource (Issue Tracker)ResourceData (Brick Inventory)
+AspectJsonResource (Kendo)ResourceData (Brick Inventory)

 Type safety@property docblocks (hints only)Constructor-promoted readonly properties (enforced)